• Home

 Education Visa Requirements

-The only requirement to qualify for the ED Visa is that you legitimately want to study or participate in training of some kind.
+The only other requirement to qualify for the ED Visa is that you legitimately want to study or participate in training of some kind.

 Additionally, the company or organization you are training or studying with must be recognized by the Ministry of Foreign Affairs.
 If the organization is not registered with the MFA they won't be able to obtain the letter you require to apply for your visa.